Adelost/historical-pattern-index/README.md

 | **Systematic** | Did they target children to end the group's future?
 (Generational targeting) |
 | **Complicity** | Was it called "relocation" instead of "death march"?
 (Euphemisms) |

-This is why Congo scores 100% Profit but 0% Ideology — and Rwanda scores 100% Ideology but 0% Profit.
+Congo scores 100% Profit but 0% Ideology.
+Rwanda scores 100% Ideology but 0% Profit.
 The questions force differentiation.

 Full methodology: [METHODOLOGY.md](METHODOLOGY.md)